TedHusted/awake/awake.md/awake.md

 “I see people that shave the side of their head and have a visible chip.”

-“That’s just a fashion statement, Julie.
+“That’s a fashion statement, Julie.
 Most of the visible chips you see aren’t real.
 But you’re right.
-If they bring out higher bandwidth chips, they might start by making larger, visible chips first.”
+They will use larger, visible chips first when they bring out higher bandwidth chips.”

 Jill did actually know this bit from work.
 But it was an open secret.
 Hi-def chips were already a fictional device on the cop streams.